tagtogorg/tagtog-doc/search.md

 ## Search box

 If you type in the search box any term it will retrieve all documents that contain that string.
-For more advance ways of searching or concept search you can use the syntax described here: https://github.com/tagtog/tagtog-doc/wiki/search-parameter, it is valid for the web app and the API.
+For more advance ways of searching or concept search you can use the syntax described [here](https://github.com/tagtog/tagtog-doc/wiki/search-parameter), it is valid for the web app and the API.

 You can also use the advance search panel to perform more advance search queries in a more friendly way.